cachiusa/aosp-kernel-build/build_config.md

 This should not be set in the upstream GKI build.config.

 ## VENDOR_DLKM_MODULES_LIST
-location (relative to the repo root directory) of an optional file containing the list of kernel modules which shall be copied into a vendor_dlkm partition image.
+Location (relative to the repo root directory) of an optional file containing the list of kernel modules which shall be copied into a vendor_dlkm partition image.
 Any modules passed into MODULES_LIST which become part of the vendor_boot.modules.load will be trimmed from the vendor_dlkm.modules.load.

 ## VENDOR_DLKM_MODULES_BLOCKLIST
-location (relative to the repo root directory) of an optional file containing a list of modules which are blocked from being loaded.
+Location (relative to the repo root directory) of an optional file containing a list of modules which are blocked from being loaded.
 This file is copied directly to the staging directory and should be in the
 format: blocklist module_name

 ## VENDOR_DLKM_PROPS
-location (relative to the repo root directory) of a text file containing the properties to be used for creation of a vendor_dlkm image (filesystem, partition size, etc).
+Location (relative to the repo root directory) of a text file containing the properties to be used for creation of a vendor_dlkm image (filesystem, partition size, etc).
 If this is not set (and VENDOR_DLKM_MODULES_LIST is), a default set of properties will be used which assumes an ext4 filesystem and a dynamic partition.

 ## LZ4_RAMDISK
-if set to "1", any ramdisks generated will be lz4 compressed instead of gzip compressed.
+If set to "1", any ramdisks generated will be lz4 compressed instead of gzip compressed.

 ## LZ4_RAMDISK_COMPRESS_ARGS
 Command line arguments passed to lz4 command to control compression